Hoppip48/unimi_crop_sensing/README.md

 Make sure you have:
 - Python 3.9
-- ZED SDK properly installed and working
+- ZED SDK properly installed and working and you are connected to a **ZED camera**
 - ROS + rosbridge running if you use WebSocket
 - The libraries listed in `requirements.txt`